dijiagberien/Academic-Website/content/authors/admin/_index.md

 highlight_name: false
 ---

+Busy times with thesis defence coming up, but yes, I'll add a bit of content which I'll definitely be updating to more interesting stuff following my thesis defence.

- Hi, I am Adogbeji Agberien.
+But yes, about me...Hi, I am Adogbeji Agberien.
 I reside in Ottawa, Canada's capital city, where I am currently a Biology and Data Science MSc. candidate.
 I attained my BSc. in Environmental Science, with minors in Biology and Statistics.
 Prior to pursuing grad studies, I worked as a Data Analyst at Ecofich research and as an undergraduate student, I worked as a Calculus Teaching Assistant, and Undergraduate Research Assistant.
 My interests are software development for analytics, statistics, statistical machine learning, and biology.

 **Software:** R programming | Python | MySQL | QGIS | Tableau | MS Excel